seanrcollings/venture/README.md

 # Venture also accepts a simple glob pattern.
 This would be equivelant to listing out each of the sub-directories as entry points manually.
 - ~/sourcecode/school/*
 # Command To execute when an option is chosen.
 Recieve the {path} token which is the absolute path to
-# the directory of file that the user selected.
+# the directory or file that the user selected.
 exec: code -r {path}
 # Whether or not to display files
 show_files: true